College Affordability: AU and Your Educational Goals

 Utilize the tools and resources available to you

-Student debt, loan rates and college affordability have become some of the defining issues of this fall’s election, but don't let the debate consume you.
-There are options already available to provide students with the tools and resources needed to understand and negotiate their personal finances for a lifetime of financial well-being.
+Student debt, loan rates and college affordability have captured the media headlines, but know how loans will affect you personally and don't let the headlines consume you.
+There are helpful tools and resources to guide students in understanding their options for a lifetime of financial well-being.

 Five Facts to be in the Know

-- The average debt for the 41% of the graduating class of 2011, who chose to borrow private loans, was nearly three times greater ($51,649) than those borrowing only federal loans.
+4. The average debt for the 12.4% of the graduating class of 2014, who chose to borrow private loans, was nearly twice the amount ($45,249) than those borrowing only federal loans.